 Small boats legislation will leave thousands in limbo, refugee campaigners warn

-The Refugee Council also said the proposals could effectively ‘shatter’ UK commitments under the UN refugee convention.
+Refugee Council says proposals could effectively ‘shatter’ UK commitments under UN refugee convention

 The Government has been warned that plans to render as inadmissible asylum claims from those who travel to the UK on small boats will leave thousands “permanently in limbo”.